-Although the AVERAGEIF and AVERAGEIFS function can sum values by a given condition, they won't work if you want to use the output in other functions.
-In this article, we're going to show you how to create a year-by-year summation calculator with help of the SUMPRODUCT function.
+Although the SUMIF and SUMIFS function can sum data by date using given condition, they won't work if you want to use the output in other functions.
+We also don't want to use a pivot table due to its limitations.
+In this article, we're going to show you how to sum data by date with the help of SUMPRODUCT function.

 Syntax